ActiveDirectoryKC/RedditADWiki/AD-Resources/AD-Tools.md

    * Enables a quick build of several kinds of vuln testing labs.
 Allows for a quick-lab of the GOAD content and some others.
    * **MOD NOTE -** This is a neat tool but requires A LOT to get it up and running
 * VulnerableAD - perfect for creating a vulnerable AD environment - [https://github.com/WazeHell/vulnerable-AD](https://github.com/WazeHell/vulnerable-AD)
+* New-Lab-Structure - Helps build a realistic-ish AD deployment for labbing - https://github.com/dcdiagfix/New-Lab-Structure/
+* ADCSGoat - "A tiny module built for a single purpose: building a small and very insecure AD CS lab." - https://github.com/jakehildreth/ADCSGoat

 # CHANGE LOG
+* Updated 2025-10 - Included more tools and some minor formatting cleanup.
-* Updated 2024-04 - Included more tools from reddit and from issues.
+* Updated 2025-04 - Included more tools from reddit and from issues.
 * Created 2025-01